Ultimate Sport Parents Guide: How To Have a Great Athlete in any year…

 Create The Ideal Environment

-The first step to have a great athlete in 2020 is to provide the right environment!
+The first step to have a great athlete is to provide the right environment!
 Since there are so many moving parts, we need to control what we can control.

 What we value most, as a family, is on what we focus.